 We have presented aperture synthesis observations of the nearby, late-type spiral galaxy NGC 6503.
 Advances in calibration and imaging software enabled us to produce a wide-field continuum image at a dynamic range of 9000:1.
-We detect HI emission at column densities as low as 1.8×10^{19} cm-2, with a spatial resolution of 0.35 kpc at the galaxy (Fig. 8): our images thus have 7 and 6 times higher sensitivity and resolution than those of van Moorsel & Wells (1985), respectively.
-The HI cube is also to a great extent free of contamination due to missing short spacings.
-In Appendix A, we discuss the improved imaging algorithms available within the AIPS software package which have made these images possible.
+We detect H I emission at column densities as low as $1.8 \times 10^{19} \, \mathrm{cm}^{-2}$ , with a spatial resolution of 0.35 kpc at the galaxy (Figure 8): our images thus have seven and six times higher sensitivity and resolution than those of van Moorsel & Wells (1985), respectively.
+The H I cube is also to a great extent free of contamination due to missing short spacings.
+In the Appendix, we discuss the improved imaging algorithms available within the AIPS software package which have made these images possible.

-Even at the higher sensitivity and resolution of our observations relative to previous studies, we find that the HI disk in NGC 6503 is remarkably regular (Figs. 3, 8).
+Even at the higher sensitivity and resolution of our observations relative to previous studies, we find that the H I disk in NGC 6503 is remarkably regular (Figures 3 and 8).
 Nonetheless, several deviations from an idealized distribution are apparent: the outer portions of many emission "wings" bend away from the major axis in the channel maps, and the zeroth moment reveals a number of density enhancements giving the impression of large-scale spiral arms as well as smaller spiral-like structures closer to the dynamical center.
-The HI density is reduced at the dynamical center and at several other locations in poorly-resolved holes about 0.3 kpc in diameter.
+The H I density is reduced at the dynamical center and at several other locations in poorly resolved holes about 0.3 kpc in diameter.

-We trace the rotation curve of NGC 6503 out to 3.7 optical radii (Fig. 11), and find that it is flat almost out to the last measured point.
-Fitting rotation models to the first moment image by quadrants reveals kinematic features comparable in size to the channel width (5.15 km s^{-1}) , some of which probably reflect spiral density wave disturbances (Fig. 12).
-This is also evident in our CUBIT models of the HI density distribution and kinematics (Fig. 13): the velocity field is distorted from the fit model in the SW portion of NGC 6503, partially confirming the presence of the warp in the plane suggested by Shostak, Willis, & Crane (1981).
+We trace the rotation curve of NGC 6503 out to 3.7 optical radii (Figure 11), and find that it is flat almost out to the last measured point.
+Fitting rotation models to the first-moment image by quadrants reveals kinematic features comparable in size to the channel width $(5.15 \,\mathrm{km \, s^{-1}})$ , some of which probably reflect spiral density wave disturbances (Figure 12).
+This is also evident in our CUBIT models of the H I density distribution and kinematics (Figure 13): the velocity field is distorted from the fit model in the SW portion of NGC 6503, partially confirming the presence of the warp in the plane suggested by Shostak et al. (1981).
 However, a comparable disturbance to the kinematics is not observed on the opposite side of the plane.
-In addition, the HI density is greatly enhanced compared to, with a significant velocity discrepancy from, the fit model along the SE major axis.
+In addition, the H I density is greatly enhanced compared to, with a significant velocity discrepancy from, the fit model along the SE major axis.
 Careful consideration of these asymmetries will be taken in forthcoming dynamical models.